Article may contain Amazon & affiliate links. As an Amazon Associate I earn from qualifying purchases at no additional cost to you.

 Zipper tabs tutorial

 Ever needed a zipper and didn’t find the size you were looking for?
 Well, it did happen to me a lot!
 The solution was to reduce it and sew a zipper tab at the end.
-But how to make a zipper pull tab?
-In this zipper tabs tutorial I’ll show you how easy and fun making a zipper tab is!
+But how to make zipper tabs?
+In this easy and simple zipper tabs tutorial I’ll show you how fun making a zipper tab is!

 Other sewing tips you will love: